rutgers-apl/CASM-Verify/README.md

 ```

 ### 5. Hard to detect Bug
-This experiment contains benchmarks with buggy implementations, where random input testing may not be able to detect the bug.
+This experiment contains benchmarks with buggy implementations, where
+random input testing may not be able to detect the bug.
+Estimated time
+required : ~18 hours 15 minutes
 ```bash
 ./Test5_hardToFindBug.sh
 ```